Pathangi-Jatinshravan/infection/README.md

 Is the coaching network 'small-world' or 'scale free'?

-Given a data on coaching relations, I would plot a histogram of node degree (number of links) across all users in the sample and determine whether it more closely follows a Poisson / power law / other distribution.
+Given data on coaching relations, I would plot a histogram of node degree (number of links) across all users in the sample and determine whether it more closely follows a Poisson / power law / other distribution.
 This result would inform design choices for the limited infection model.

 ## Part I: Infect